iandees/wof-editor/README.md

 ```shell
 git clone git@github.com:iandees/wof-editor.git
 ```
-2. Install dependencies:

-From inside your checkout of the repo:
+And move into that checkout:

 ```shell
 cd wof-editor
 ```

+2. Install dependencies:

 Install [pyenv](https://github.com/pyenv/pyenv) to make sure Pipenv has access to the right version of Python: